Chemical Safety & Regulations Guide for Safe Handling, Compliance, and Risk Control

 Who is responsible for chemical safety in workplaces?

 Both employers and employees share responsibility.
-Employers must provide training and safety measures, while employees must follow guidelines.
+Employers must provide proper training and safety equipment, while employees must follow established guidelines.

 What is GHS compliance?

-GHS compliance refers to following global standards for classifying and labeling chemicals to ensure consistent hazard communication.
+GHS compliance refers to following global standards for classifying and labeling chemicals.
+It ensures consistent hazard communication across countries.

 How can chemical risks be minimized?

-Risks can be reduced by using proper storage, personal protective equipment (PPE), training, and regular safety audits.
+Risks can be reduced through proper storage, use of personal protective equipment (PPE), regular training, and safety audits.
+These practices help prevent accidents and exposure.

 Conclusion – Building a Safer Chemical Environment